 Trivia and History

-An AJ's restaurant replaced the café a few years later.
+It may have opened with a transport café, but within a few years it was trading as an AJ's family restaurant.
 In 1997 it became a Little Chef, who referred to it as their Buckingham branch, with their other branch in Buckingham closing at the same time.
 In 1999 it closed and the old branch re-opened.
 The branch at Deanshanger is now Spice Hut.

 In 1990 the Deanshanger Bypass opened, complicated the road layout here slightly by diverting the course of the A422.